-Of late I’ve become a bit taken with rustic Americana desserts gone by the wayside.
+For quite some time I’ve been enchanted with rustic Americana desserts gone by the wayside.
 Their names are captivating and strange; Pandowdy, Brown Betty, Grunt, Slump and Buckles.
 Each name has very practical roots despite not leaving the dish sounding incredibly enticing!
 These desserts all center on seasonal fruit, are generally simple and fast to prepare (all the better in my book).
-I liked the idea of sharing one of these on All That I’m Eating as they are usually stemming from our original U.S. Colonists which would mean the Mother dish resides most likely in England.
-I’d love to know what you think inspired the version we ended up with in early America!

 This is a very versatile dessert really able to be made with any type of fruit or a fruit mixture.
 Instead of varying from the plums I used four varieties turning the thickened fruit on the bottom a gorgeous red tone.
 The recipe calls to simmer the fruit then add a bread topping which cooks into a soft, sweet dumpling.